aawyatt/DS4010_E/data_folder/raw/README.md

 ## Folders

-Regents: This folder contains the `Regent_University_Fall_Enrollment_By_Student_Classification_And_Resident_Status.csv` file with enrollment numbers for Iowa universities for undergraduate, graduate, and professional students.
+Regents_Data: This folder contains the `Regent_University_Fall_Enrollment_By_Student_Classification_And_Resident_Status.csv` file with enrollment numbers for Iowa universities for undergraduate, graduate, and professional students.

-Dining: This folder contains `Meal Plan Data for Student Project.xlsx` with randomized student ID numbers, the student's purchased meal plan, and room location description.
+Dining_Data: This folder contains `Meal Plan Data for Student Project.xlsx` with randomized student ID numbers, the student's purchased meal plan, and room location description.

 Each folder also contains a metadata file describing the different variables of the associated dataset.